 PhotoWings is honored to continue our partnership with Blue Earth Alliance.

 The two day event built upon the 20-year history Blue Earth has had of facilitating issue-driven visual storytelling.
-Highlights from this year's program included award-winning producer, director and cinematographer Louie Schwartzberg, American Society of Media Photographers's Executive Director Tom Kennedy, documentary filmmaker Roger Ressmeyer, and David Patton, Senior Digital Marketing Strategist at Vulcan Inc.
+Highlights from the 2016 program included award-winning producer, director and cinematographer Louie Schwartzberg, American Society of Media Photographers's Executive Director Tom Kennedy, documentary filmmaker Roger Ressmeyer, and David Patton, Senior Digital Marketing Strategist at Vulcan Inc.

 Sara Terry: The Aftermath Project, War is Only Half the Story: from project to non-profit - Collaborations for Cause 2016